 An extensive Green Roof can insulate up to 40dB and an intensive Green Roof can insulate up to 50dB.
 This reduction in transfer of noise can make a noticeable difference in highly dense urban environments.

 Protecting the waterproofing

 The build-up of a green roof protects the waterproofing layer by covering it.
-This reduces the impact on the membrane from UV, temperature fluctuations and other atmospheric pressures.
+This reduces the impact to the membrane from UV, temperature fluctuations and other atmospheric pressures.
 A green roof protects the waterproofing by mitigating expansion and contraction.
 This protection prolongs the life of the waterproofing.